Life matters. Family matters. Every word matters. The truth matters.

 Let words build bridges between me and you.
 This is love.

-Commemorative Poem - Southbury, Connecticut, Defeats Local Nazis in 1937
+Commemorative Poem - Southbury, Connecticut, Defeats Local Nazis

-Bearing Witness to the Wind
+Bearing Witness to the Wind, Available on Amazon

 Bearing Witness to the Wind probes the tangible, if fleeting, beauty and love we experience in this world and how we endure when beauty, love, and loved ones pass.
 This collection of poems is a celebration of survival.